MintuJohnsontj/Selenium/README.md

         driver.get("https://www.techwithtim.net/")
         print(driver.title)

-### Step 2: Locate a web element on the webpage via locators in selenium.
+### Step 2: Navigate to the required web page and locate a web element on the webpage via locators in selenium

         search = driver.find_element_by_name("s")